-Analog mixers are divided into channel strips with rotatory knobs that control gain, EQ, effects, compression, and AUX sends and returns.
-All the controls needed to run the board are physically found on the mixer.
-This type of configuration decides the physical size of the console.
+Analog mixers are divided into "Channel Strips" with rotatory knobs that control; gain, EQ, effects, compression and AUX sends and returns.
+All the controls needed to operate the board are physically located on the mixer.
+This type of configuration determines what the physical size of an analog console will be.
 A mixer with 16 channels or less will have a relatively small footprint, but when more channels are required, the footprint will get significantly larger as more channel strips are added.

-For the most part, analog mixers usually have a shorter learning curve and are often a good choice for teams that have limited audio mixing experience.
+For the most part, analog mixers usually have a shorter learning curve, and are often a good choice for teams that have limited audio mixing experience.

-Many analog consoles include built-in effects and compression, like the Yamaha MG Series and MGP Series.
-These consoles offer 6-32 input channels and, for the most part, don't require external effects generators or compressors.
+Many analog consoles will include built-in effects and compression like the Yamaha MGXU and MGP series, these consoles offer 6 to 32 input channels, and for the most part do not require additional external effects generators or compressors.
 However, you may want to consider an external sound processor to help balance the overall room sound.

-If you're budget conscious, analog mixers usually cost less than digital models, but they lack the automation and programmability you might want for more complex setups.
-While there's no wireless network remote control, analog consoles like the MG Series do offer a USB connection for both input and output operations.
+If you are budget conscious, analog mixers usually cost less than digital models, but they lack the automation and programmability you might want for more complex setups.
+While there is no wireless network remote control, some analog consoles like the MGXU series do offer a USB connection for both input and output operations.

-While digital mixers offer a great deal more mixing options than analog mixers, analog can be a great choice for those on a small budget or for those tech teams that have limited audio mixing experience.
+While digital mixers offer a great deal more mixing options than analog mixers, analog can be a great choice for those on a small budget, or for those tech teams that have limited audio mixing experience.